-Our Board of Directors declared a cash dividend of \$0.30 per share for each quarter of 2022 and declared a cash dividend of \$0.20 per share for each quarter of 2021.
+Our Board of Directors declared a cash dividend of \$0.40 per share for each quarter of 2023 and declared a cash dividend of \$0.30 per share for each quarter of 2022.

-On February 1, 2023, we announced that our Board of Directors had declared a cash dividend of \$0.40 per share of our common stock.
-The dividend is payable on March 15, 2023 to shareholders of record at the close of business on March 1, 2023.
+On January 31, 2024, we announced that our Board of Directors had declared a cash dividend of \$0.52 per share of our common stock.
+The dividend is payable on March 20, 2024 to shareholders of record at the close of business on March 6, 2024.
 Although we intend to pay a quarterly cash dividend on our common stock for the foreseeable future, the declaration and amount of any future dividend is subject to approval by our Board of Directors, and is restricted by applicable state law limitations on distributions to shareholders as well as certain covenants under our Credit Agreement and Note Agreement.
-We anticipate that any future quarterly cash dividends will be funded through cash flows from operations, our existing cash and cash equivalents, short-term investments, and, if needed, borrowings under our Credit Agreement or Note Agreement.
+We anticipate that any future quarterly cash dividends will be funded through cash flows from operations, our existing cash and cash equivalents, and, if needed, borrowings under our Credit Agreement or Note Agreement.